kociumba/shrimp/README.md

 shrimp will never have git integration, since that requires things like managing alternate file versions, symlinks, scanning for secrets and so on.

-But something like chezmoi integration might be added where shrimp can add all of it's managed configs to chezmoi automatically to allow for using it with your dotfiles.
+But something like chezmoi integration might be added where shrimp can add all of its managed configs to chezmoi automatically to allow for using it with your dotfiles.